abdularis/abdularis.github.io/_posts/2018-06-06-circle_image_view.md

 {% endhighlight %}

 ### Drawing
-At this point so far we are ready to do some drawing :), and the code also straighforward, so let's do that
+At this point so far we are ready to do some drawing :).
+The code is straighforward, so let's do that
 {% highlight java %}
 public class CircleImageView extends ImageView {